Programmatic advertising is witnessing an impressive growth rate in recent times with global ad spending approaching 557.56 billion U.S. dollars.

 AdRoll

-AdRoll is loved by its users for its simplicity and the quality of its ad templates.
+AdRoll is known for its simplicity and the quality of its ad templates.
 The platform focuses on helping brands expand their reach through video, social ads, display, native, email, and more.

 Recognized as a leader in the Gartner Magic Quadrant for Ad Tech, AdRoll uses a broad spectrum of data to determine where and when to deliver ads to prospects.